 Groton House Farm hosts a number of different events throughout the year.

-The Groton House Farm Horse Trials is going to be held on June 23-25, 2017.
+The Groton House Farm Horse Trials is going to be held on June 29-July 1, 2018.
 Groton House has been a destination event for New Englanders for decades.
 We are proud of our reputation as one of the friendliest events around!
 This year we are offering Novice through Intermediate/Preliminary (I/P) Divisions, as well as the GHF Dressage Schooling Tests open to all horses and riders regardless of whether or not you are competing in the horse trials.

 Offering divisions at the Elementary and Beginner Novice divisions, the GHF Fall Classic Three Phase is the perfect way for beginner eventers to end their summer show season.
-The Fall Classic will be held on TBD, 2017
+The Fall Classic will be held on Sunday September 23, 2018

 Follow the Links Above for more!